fpgacademy/DESim/backend/README.md

 # DESim Backend

-The backend dynamic link library (DLL) for DESim using QuestaSim's Verilog Procedural Interface (VPI) to connect DESim's frontend to circuit's being simulated in QuestaSim.
+The backend dynamic link library (DLL) for DESim using ModelSim/Questa's Verilog Procedural Interface (VPI) to connect DESim's frontend to circuit's being simulated.
 If the backend needs to be rebuilt, follow the steps below.

 ## Rebuilding the DESim Backend on Windows